McIntosh-Lab/tvb-ukbb/README.md

 The `TVB - UK Biobank Pipeline` project is a multi-modal MRI processing pipeline written in Python, bash, MATLAB, and R. It uses [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) as the basic building blocks and is heavily based on [the UK Biobank Pipeline](https://git.fmrib.ox.ac.uk/falmagro/UK_biobank_pipeline_v_1), developed by the [FMRIB Analysis Group, University of Oxford](https://www.win.ox.ac.uk/research/analysis-research).

-The TVB McIntosh Lab implementation includes the addition of a user-provided parcellation for 1) computing ROI-based timeseries and functional connectivity (Pearson correlations) using resting-state fMRI; and 2) connectome construction using diffusion-weighted imaging tractography.
+The TVB implementation includes the addition of a user-provided parcellation for 1) computing ROI-based timeseries and functional connectivity (Pearson correlations) using resting-state fMRI; and 2) connectome construction using diffusion-weighted imaging tractography.